ursulacj/boilnbubbl/README.md

 ### Join Sabrina at the Academy of Unseen Arts!
-### Face off against other novice witches and warlocks and test your potion-making skills in the Boil and Bubble Challenge in Professor Lovecraft's Potion's 101!
+### Face off against other novice witches and warlocks and test your potion-making skills in the Boil and Bubble Challenge in Professor Lovecraft's Potion's 101 class!

 ---